 For e.g. if you are a graphic designer, you may want to talk about the number of downloads or shares for the last infographic you worked on.

 Identify the key metric which a new client may get attracted to and report them.
 Even a simple table in any spreadsheet tool would work.

 This also means that you can extend your relationship with the clients even after the engagement has ended.

-An occasional email to check on results, help you being in top of mind.
+An occasional email to check on results, help you be in the top of mind.

-Mind you, it doesn’t mean reporting client’s confidential data, it only means quoting results of your endeavour.
+Mind you, it doesn’t mean reporting the client’s confidential data, it only means quoting results of your endeavor.